Paul: “I’ve always been a Pharisee”

 - 26:19 As you can see, King Agrippa, I did as I was told to do in the heavenly vision.

 - 26:20 The people in Damascus were the first to hear my story.
 Later I told my story to people in Jerusalem and then to folks all over the region of Judea.
-I told non-Jews, too, so they could reject their sinful way of living and then start living the kind of life that shows it.
+I told non-Jews, too, so they could repent, rejecting their sinful way of living and then start living the kind of life that shows they’ve changed.

 - 26:21 This is why the Jews arrested me in the Temple and tried to kill me.